 Mark originally came to visit us on an experience day and very quickly came back to take the Lantra "Beginning Falconry" Award certification.
 That was back in April 2011 and he has been working with us ever since.
 Mark works in the financial services sector during the week and he helps us out most Saturdays.
 He regularly takes part in experience days, photography workshops and sometimes the local shows we attend.
 His favourite bird is Sidney the Red-tailed Buzzard.
 (The bird Mark is holding in the photograph is Anya our Steppe Eagle.)

 We met Barbara by coincidence when she had arranged to use some nearby land for hunting, with a local farmer.
 Barbara has occasionally been helping us out ever since.
 She is a very handy person to know, because she and her husband own the Independent Bird Register, which means if a bird gets lost (or found) she's the person to call.
 From time-to-time Barbara joins forces with us for shows and weddings.

 We have a large collection of birds of prey, including:

-We have Barns owls, a Little owl, Scops owls, White Faced owls, a Boobook owl, an Ashy Faced owl, European Eagle owl, Bengal Eagle owls, an Asian Brown Wood owl, Snowy owls, a Burrowing owl, a Great Grey owl, a Northern Hawk owl, a Long-eared owl, a Chaco owl, a Canadian Great Horned owl, an African Spotted Eagle owl, a MacKinder’s Eagle owl, a Tawny owl, a Tropical Screech owl and an Abyssinian Eagle owl.
+We have Barns owls, a Little owl, Scops owls, White Faced owls, a Boobook owl, an Ashy Faced owl, European Eagle owl, Bengal Eagle owls, an Asian Brown Wood owl, Snowy owls, a Burrowing owl, a Great Grey owl, a Northern Hawk owl, a Long-eared owl, a Chaco owl, a Canadian Great Horned owl, an African Spotted Eagle owl, a MacKinder’s Eagle owl, a Tawny owl, a Tropical Screech owl and a Siberian Eagle owl.

-Harris hawks and a Red-tailed buzzard
+Harris hawks, a Common Buzzard and a Red-tailed buzzard

 A Steppe eagle, Hooded vulture, Black kite, Red kite and a clever Raven!